jarolika30/jarolika30.github.io/README.md

 languages I prefer JavaScript.
 It allows not only to create beautiful and interactive projects, but also can be used on the server side.
 	At the moment I am familiar with NodeJS, Sass, JQuery, I made some projects using them.
-I want to developer  in this area and to be able to write code better and more efficiently.
+I want to develop  in this area and to be able to write code better and more efficiently.
 	My professional background was connected with teaching.
 I think, that my previous job helped me to get such important skills as patience, responsibility and although  not to be afraid of any difficulties.
 In addition I can teach others and learn by myself.
 I think, it is very important